Font Selector | Fabrie Write(AI)

 Framing

-At the same time, products like Midjourney and ChatGPT were rapidly gaining traction, and many tools started expanding toward “AI + whiteboard” scenarios.
-As a natural canvas for AI-generated content, the whiteboard presented both an opportunity for feature expansion and product differentiation.
+As Midjourney and ChatGPT gained massive traction, many tools expanded toward “AI + whiteboard” scenarios.
+For Fabrie, the whiteboard was already a natural canvas for AI-generated content, presenting an opportunity for feature expansion and product differentiation.

 ChatGPT - chat-style, timeline-based interactions